-20 minute chopped Asian with orange-sesame miso dressing is a healthy make-ahead vegetarian main or side-dish served with your protein of choice.
+20 minute chopped Asian salad with orange-sesame miso dressing is a healthy make-ahead vegetarian main or side-dish served with your protein of choice.

 Greetings from the salad that I shall be on enjoying on repeat ALL SEASON LONG.